A new project

-This post is the start of a series of dev-log posts I’m planning to write of my personal journey and learning process of creating Velocity Lapse.
-You’ll see glimpses of the steps of planning, UI design, development, launch, and marketing -some of which is the first time I have done so for a mobile app.
+This post is the start of a series of dev-log posts I’m planning to write about my personal journey and learning process of creating Velocity Lapse.
+I plan to share the steps of planning, UI design, development, launch, and marketing.

-That is to say, if you’re more experienced in app development or the business side of things (or even if you not) and you have a suggestion, a comment or some advice, I’d love to hear what you have to share.
+That is to say, if you’re more experienced in app development or the business of apps (or even if you’re not), I’d love to hear what you have to share.
+Feel free to reach out via email or write in the comments section below.

 The app idea